MarianoP26/final-project-ironhack/final-boiler-plate/README.md

 - @TaskItem if timestamp = (0 minutes ago) then > "Just now" || "Less than a minute".
 - @TaskItem remove "pending" text.
 - If tasks is empty then show text to user > "Currently you have no tasks".
+- Signout logic (forgot to do this before).

 ## Plan for before end of project
 - Google signin method.